att/netarbiter/sds/ceph-docker/examples/helm/README.md

 ### Qucikstart

-Assuming you have a Kubeadm managed Kubernetes 1.7+ cluster and Helm 2.6.1 setup on Ubuntu 16.04, you can get going straight away!
+Assuming you have a Kubeadm managed Kubernetes 1.7+ cluster and Helm 2.6.1 setup on Ubuntu 16.04, you can get going straight away for installing Ceph Luminous!
 [1]

 1. Install helm and tiller
 ```